keigoi/ocaml-mpst/instructions.md

 jupyter-notebook benchmark/graphs/Graph.ipynb
 ```

 The jupyter script will open in a new chrome tab.
-Click Run to run the scipt and display the graphs.
+Click Run to run the script and display the graphs.
 At the bottom of the page, you will see a summary of the results.
 The graphs correspond to Figure 15 (Section 6.1)

 More information about the source of the benchmarks is available [here](benchmark/).